gbbr/mocks/README.md

 #### Obtaining a full communication channel

 Pipe returns a full duplex network connection that receives data on either end and outputs it on the other one.
-This functionality is similar to [net.Pipe](http://golang.org/pkg/net/#Pipe), but additionally allows the mocking of addresses of each end using the connection from this package.

 ```go
 c1, c2 := Pipe(